MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/share-model-driven-app.md

    :::image type="content" source="media/share-model-driven-app/share-user.png" alt-text="Assign specific users to a model-driven app":::
 1. Select **Share**.

-## Create a security role for your app
+## Create or edit a security role for your app

 Model-driven apps often contain custom tables and other custom configuration.
 It is important to first create a security role with the required level of privilege for all the components used in your app.